 What is a Vacuum Pump? | How does an Electric Hydraulic Pump Work?

-As the name of the vacuum pump represents that it is a mechanically operated machine used to generate a vacuum.
-It does this by removing air and gas from the system and creates a safe environment for fluids to move or transport safely.
+The vacuum pump is a mechanically operated machine that removes gas molecules from a sealed chamber to produce a partial vacuum.
+It does this by removing air and gas from the system and creating a safe environment for fluids to move or transport safely.
 A vacuum pump is also known as a suction pump.
-However, it can also be used to move or transport gas.

-The electric vacuum pump are also available in the market.
+Electric vacuum pumps are also available in the market.
 It is a famous type of electric pump.

 electric vacuum pump

 An electric vacuum pump is a pump that is driven by an electrical motor.
-This electric motor drives with the help of electricity that is provided by a switch via electric cords.
+This electric motor uses electrical power.

 How does an Electric Vacuum Pump Work?